 The trend in automated systems is accelerating.
 Many Level 1 and 2 systems are already available in the marketplace on new passenger cars and commercial vehicles as either standard or optional equipment.
 Level 3 automated systems are expected to be in production light vehicles as early as 2018.
-Levels 4 and 5 are forecasted to be more widely available by 2025.
+Level 4 and possibly Level 5 are forecasted to be more widely available by 2025.